 Gage Fortifies Boston Neck and Sends for Reinforcements

 It concerned Gage that such a large force could assemble so easily.
 The Powder Alarm also showed there was significant support throughout the countryside for Boston, and the militia from the outlying towns could respond quickly, and in large numbers.
 In response, he fortified Boston Neck, despite protests from the citizens and elected officials of Boston.

 Gage wrote to London and asked for reinforcements, “if you think ten thousand men sufficient, send twenty; if one million is thought enough, give two; you save both blood and treasure in the end.”
 London responded by sending 400 marines to Boston under the command of Lieutenant John Pitcairn.

-After the Powder Alarm, a network was set up in Boston to keep an eye on the movements of the British troops.
+After the Powder Alarm, the Patriots, many of who were members of the Sons of Liberty, set up a network in Boston to keep an eye on the movements of the British troops.
 Paul Revere played a key role in the network, which was largely made up of artisans and merchants like him.